 Rationale

-The majority of neck masses are benign, but it is important to distinguish those rare ones which are malignant.
+While the majority of neck masses are benign, it is essential to differentiate them from those that are malignant.

 Causal Conditions